hhertout/zookoo-stm/documentation/docs/configuration/exporter.otlp.md

-# exporter.otel
+# exporter.otlp

-OpenTelemetry (OTel) exporter allows you to send monitoring data to any backend that supports the OpenTelemetry Protocol (OTLP).
+OpenTelemetry Protocol (OTLP) exporter allows you to send monitoring data to any backend that supports the OpenTelemetry Protocol (OTLP).
 This enables integration with a wide range of observability platforms and tools.

 ## Arguments

-You can use the following arguments with exporter.otel:
+You can use the following arguments with exporter.otlp:

 | Name | Type | Description | Default | Required |
 |------|------|-------------|---------|----------|